alukosdev/ccsp/index.md

 ## Purpose

-These notes have been created and shared for the sole purpose of aggregating accurate information from reliable sources in an effort to facilitate studying for the (ISC)² CCSP examination.
+These notes have been created for the sole purpose of aggregating accurate information from reliable sources to facilitate studying for the (ISC)² CCSP examination.
+These notes are publicly available and open source.

 ## Credit